tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 So, naturally I got curious and attempted look under the hood to find out how they're implemented.
 Grab some coffee and let's go!

-For this exploration I'll be using the [Go 1.14 release branch](https://github.com/golang/go/tree/release-branch.go1.14), so all code snippets will point there.
+In this post, all code will point to the [Go 1.14 release branch](https://github.com/golang/go/tree/release-branch.go1.14).

 ## Intro -- TL;DR